rickylai248/BudgetAssistantProject/README.md

 Clicking submit (a budget).
 Clicking (submit) a budget once again (also see below for screen shot).
-Trigger my audio component by clicking submit at the very end (Windows XP Chime.wav played from your media player) in addition to viewing a screenshot of your created budget when you press "Save" in data (e.g. name.png).
+Trigger my audio component by clicking submit at the very end (Windows XP Chime.wav played from your media player)
+View a screenshot of your created budget when you press "Save" in data (e.g. name.png).
 You can save the state of my application by clicking "Save", also takes a screenshot for you.
 You can reload the state of my application by "Load".